Marine Solutions has four vessels to cater for a wide variety of project types and working conditions. All vessels are in commercial survey.

 Coco is proficient in qualitative data collection, analysis and reporting, environmental and social impact assessments and management plans, stakeholder analysis and engagement, knowledge brokering and extension and various aspects of natural resource governance.
 Her work has been conducted for a range of clients operating on local through to global scales across a range of topic areas.
 Outputs underpin and facilitate policy development and public engagement.
 Coco is a strong researcher and consulting professional with first class Honours and is completing her PhD.

 Evie joined the Marine Solutions team in May 2021.
 She holds a bachelor’s degree in Marine Science from the University of Western Australia and is a qualified Recreational Dive Instructor and Coxswains (unrestricted).
-Evie has over 5 years’ experience working in both the aquaculture and eco-tourism industries in Western Australia, Queensland and Tasmania.
-She provides support to the team in both field operations, office logistics with skills in environmental data collection, analysis and management, and reporting.
+Evie has over five years experience working in both the aquaculture and eco-tourism industries in Western Australia, Queensland and Tasmania.
+She provides support to the team in field operations and office logistics with skills in environmental data collection, analysis and management, and reporting.

 Isabella joined the Marine solutions team 2019.
 Since then Isabella has had a vast amount of field experience in environmental quality monitoring, data collection and sediment assessment around Tasmania.
 Isabella holds a Coxswains (restricted) and deckhand.
 She also has immense experience in motorboats and dinghies because of her sailing, and coaching background.